wlouie1/MSKCCPersonalizedMedicineChallenge/README.md

 ```python
 python main.py visualize
 ```
-This will generate JSON files in the [`results`](visualization/results/) directory.
+This will generate JSON files containing sentence and word weights information in the [`results`](visualization/results/) directory.
 Host the outer [`visualization`](visualization/) directory to view the results in a browser.
 For example, to host and view in a browser locally using python, run the following from the [`visualization`](visualization/) directory:
 ```python
 python -m SimpleHTTPServer
 ```